AutoML in the Age of Large Language Models: Current Challenges, Future Opportunities and Risks: for

 The vast majority of \AutoML tools require the configuration of a search space of candidates from which solutions can be drawn.
 Depending on the concrete application, this usually spans several numerical, categorical, and ordinal hyperparameters -- often with dependencies between them.
 The concrete instantiation of this search space is crucial to find a well-performing pipeline quickly but is also hard to set up even for an expert.
 In particular, which kind of solutions (e.g. pipelines with or without preprocessing) are suitable, or which hyperparameters to tune and their concrete domains, are important to configure correctly.
 For example, choosing the domain of a hyperparameter to be small might benefit the search speed, but also bears the danger of missing the truly optimal value.
 Until now, this problem is either solved by an expert carefully configuring the \AutoML tool, by approaches that adaptively adjust the search space during the optimization process \citep{wistuba-ecml15a,nguyen-knowinfsys19a,hu-ieeetnnls22a,hu-eccv20a,chen-iccv19} or by integrating human expert knowledge as prior information guiding the search~\citep{souza-ecmlpkdd21a,hvarfner-iclr22a,mallik-metaws22a}.

 Similarly important -- especially from a Green \AutoML perspective \citep{tornede-jair23a} -- is the question of how long to run the \AutoML process.
 Choosing a too-long runtime might waste both time and resources, while too-short runtimes bear the danger of missing good solutions. \LLMs could provide first settings for maximum runtimes of AutoML tools based on the experience from other AutoML practitioners.
-Going even one step further, we could even leverage the knowledge encoded in an \LLM to adjust the maximum runtime during the actual run analyzing whether any additional optimization might still make sense or whether likely no better solution can be found.
+Going even one step further, we could even leverage the knowledge encoded in an \LLM to check whether the \AutoML run has already converged or whether further tuning could still be promising.
 Recent work by \citet{makarova-automlconf22a} has shown that such an automatic termination is in principle possible, even without \LLMs, and allows for considerable resource savings.
+In principle, we could even imagine that given a sufficient amount of \AutoML studies with details on the configuration space being tuned, an LLM could also learn how much \AutoML budget (e.g., in terms of evaluated configurations) is typically used for different configuration spaces to achieve a strong result.

 Lastly, \LLMs could be used to configure the use of multi-fidelity approaches, such as Hyperband \citep{li-jmlr18a}.
 As recent work shows, the performance of multi-fidelity approaches is influenced by the choice of the fidelity types~\citep{deng-ecml22a} and the minimal/maximal amount of budget~\citep{bohdal-iclr2023a}.
-Correspondingly, choosing these correctly is crucial, but also hard in practice making an automated suggestion very helpful.
+Correspondingly, choosing these correctly is crucial but also hard in practice, making an automated suggestion very helpful.